jborean93/ProcessEx/docs/en-US/Start-ProcessEx.md

 ### -CreationFlags
 The process CreationFlags to set when starting the process.
-Defaults to `None` if `-StartupInfo` contains a ConPTY otherwise the default is `CreateNewConsole` to ensure the console application is created in a new console window instead of sharing the existing console.
+Defaults to `None` if `-StartupInfo` contains a ConPTY otherwise the default is `NewConsole` to ensure the console application is created in a new console window instead of sharing the existing console.
-You should not set `CreateNewConsole` if a ConPTY is specified as that will have the new process ignore the ConPTY and use the new conhost allocated.
+You should not set `NewConsole` if a ConPTY is specified as that will have the new process ignore the ConPTY and use the new conhost allocated.
-You cannot set `CreateSuspended` with the `-Wait` parameter.
+You cannot set `Suspended` with the `-Wait` parameter.

+A suspended process can be started by calling `[ProcessEx.ProcessRunner]::ResumeThread($proc.Thread)`.

 ```yaml
 Type: CreationFlags